-There are times when it’s important to memorize the distinction between two similar-seeming items: A home cook who uses baking soda instead of baking powder won’t produce an award-winning cake, and the dry-aged steak lover who buys a wet-aged steak will end up wondering why the meat tastes so funky.
-With yams and sweet potatoes, though, you can’t go wrong: You’re unlikely to ever encounter a yam at a grocery store, farmers’ market, or restaurant.
-Read on for the reason why — and for what makes these two tubers so distinct.
+There are times when it's important to memorize the distinction between two similar-seeming items: A home cook who uses baking soda instead of baking powder won't produce an award-winning cake, and the dry-aged steak lover who buys a wet-aged steak will end up wondering why the meat tastes so funky.
+Even though cooks use yams and sweet potatoes interchangeably, you're unlikely to find a true blue yam at a grocery store, farmers' market, or restaurant in this country.
+Here's what makes these two so distinct.

 Sweet Potatoes vs. Yams